 I also included bonus labels I use in my hall closet.
 Happy organizing!

 If you’d rather make your own labels…you can certainly use a handheld label maker.
 This is the one I use.
 It’s cheap and has a convenient magnetic holder.
 I keep mine on the fridge so it’s always handy.
 (Warning: If you proudly display your label maker on the fridge, be prepared for snarky remarks and mockery.
 Just smile and show them your organized closet.)

 #2 Update Your Tools

-FEVER: Is your thermometer accurate?
+- FEVER: Is your thermometer accurate?
 The tongue ones can be iffy especially if the device is older.
-I remember a friend borrowing my thermometer and shocked it showed her child had a high fever.
-Her cheap one kept showing 99.
-My newer one showed 104.5.
+I remember a friend borrowing my newer thermometer and mine read 104 degrees on her baby.
+Her cheap one kept showing 99 so she wisely asked to borrow mine.
 That’s a big difference with a small child.
 I use this forehead one with infrared technology.
 There’s no need to panic over high fevers but having accurate data is important.

 ADULTS ONLY: Buy whiskey.
+I’m serious.
 Your drunk aunt was right.
 Hot Toddy’s have been scientifically proven to HELP with cold symptoms.
 If you’re local – I make a good one.